Grandparents and Visitation: What to do if You are Denied Visits

 Willfully disobeying a judge’s orders qualifies as contempt of court.
 If the judge finds that the parents have willfully denied visitation, then the judge can fine the parents, send them to prison, or issue some other order.

 A contempt proceeding is not appropriate in all situations.
 However, it is a helpful tool for making resistant parents abide by a court ordered visitation schedule.
 If you would like to discuss your options, meet with a Chicago family lawyer and bring all your evidence that shows the frequency of missed visitation.

 Another option is to change the visitation order, especially if the current schedule does not work for everyone.
 Sometimes parents have legitimate reasons why they could not accommodate visitation.
 You should also modify if you find that you cannot follow the visitation schedule.
 If possible, you might ask the judge to change visitation so that a new schedule can work for everyone involved.

 Denied Visitation?
 Speak to a Chicago Family Law Attorney Today

 Loving grandparents deserve to preserve their bonds with their grandchildren.
 If you are being denied visitation, please reach out to a Chicago family law attorney to discuss the situation.
-M. Scott Gordon & Associates offers potential clients a free consultation, which you should schedule today by calling 312-360-0250.
+Gordon & Perlut, LLC offers potential clients a free consultation, which you should schedule today by calling 312-360-0250.